Bongbong Marcos: Personal life

+Marcos (center) inspecting the San Juanico Bridge with his eldest son, Sandro (right), and his cousin, Tacloban mayor Alfred Romualdez (left), on June 11, 2025.

 Marcos is married to lawyer Louise "Liza" Cacho Araneta, a member of the prominent Araneta family.
 Marcos and Araneta were married in Fiesole, Italy, on April 17, 1993.
 They have three sons: Ferdinand Alexander III "Sandro" (born 1994), Joseph Simon (born 1995) and William Vincent "Vinny" (born 1997).
 Although he is Ilocano by ethnic ancestry, he was brought up in a Manileño household and does not speak the Ilocano language.
 The Marcos family maintains a residence in Forbes Park, Makati.

 Aside from his common nickname "Bongbong", Marcos is known by his peers as "Bonggets".
 Marcos is an avid listener of rock and roll, rhythm and blues, and jazz music.
 He once held a record collection in Malacañang Palace that he described as "the best record collection in the Philippines" but left it when his family was exiled from the country in 1986.
 He is a fan of the Beatles, citing Sgt.
 Pepper's Lonely Hearts Club Band as his favorite album of theirs, and often collects the band's memorabilia.
 Marcos can also play the saxophone.

 Marcos exercises regularly and claims to abstain from consuming confections and soft drinks, and also enjoys cooking.
 Marcos is also an avid reader, a cinephile, and a gun enthusiast, where he holds a competition under his name.
 Marcos also follows Formula One racing as a supporter of Scuderia Ferrari; during his presidency, he attended the 2022 and 2023 Singapore Grand Prix with Prime Minister Lee Hsien Loong and other foreign dignitaries.